 By default, Elementary OS is quite minimalistic and takes pride in its App Center where you can install your favorite applications such as Spotify.
 LibreOffice doesn’t come pre-installed as you would expect but worry not as it’s just a simple click away in the AppCenter.

-Elementary OS is also based on Ubuntu and is stable and fast even on old and low spec PCs.
-The latest release is Elementary 5.1 Hera that packs major improvements such as a new-look login screen, improved system settings, and new desktop tweaks.
+Elementary OS is also based on Ubuntu and is stable and fast even on old and low-spec PCs.
+The latest release is elementary OS 7 Horus which packs major improvements such as a new-look login screen, improved system settings, and new desktop tweaks.

 5. Deepin Linux

-Deepin, formerly known as Hiweed Linux or Linux Deepin is a free and open source distribution tailored to provide a unique and interactive user experience using its beautifully designed Deepin Desktop environment that features multiple layouts and polished icons , animation and sounds effects on mouse-clicks and windows with rounded corners.
+Deepin, formerly known as Hiweed Linux or Linux Deepin is a free and open-source distribution tailored to provide a unique and interactive user experience using its beautifully designed Deepin Desktop environment that features multiple layouts and polished icons, animation, and sound effects on mouse-clicks and windows with rounded corners.
 The Desktop environment is based on Qt.

 Deepin is easy to install, quite stable, and easily customizable to fit your style and taste.
 It comes with its own Windows manager called dde-kwin that features aesthetically appealing icons and panels.

-Deepin is based on Debian and packs a collection of both open source and proprietary applications.
+Deepin is based on the Debian distribution and packs a collection of both open-source and proprietary applications.
 Out of the box, you will find applications such as WPS Office, Google Chrome browser, Thunderbird mail client, Deepin Movie, Deepin Music, and Deepin store to mention a few.

 6. Manjaro Linux

-Manjaro is yet another open-source beginner-friendly Linux distribution that is based on Arch Linux.
-While lightweight, stable, and exceptionally fast, Arch Linux is traditionally tailored for advanced users with deeper technical knowhow in Linux.
+Manjaro is yet another open-source beginner-friendly Linux distribution that is based on Arch Linux distribution.
+While lightweight, stable, and exceptionally fast, Arch Linux is traditionally tailored for advanced users with deeper technical know-how in Linux.
 As such Arch is considered beyond the scope of many beginners.